We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given an integer array nums and an integer k, return the number of non-empty subarrays that have a sum divisible by k.
-A subarray is a contiguous part of an array.
+Given an integer array and an integer k, count the number of non-empty contiguous subarrays whose sums are divisible by k.

 Key Insights